yvangodard/shortcode-menu/readme.txt

 You can use your custom id, class for menu.
 You can display your menu inline.
 You can enhance your sub menu styling.

+= Why there is not widget? =

+No issues, use text widget.
+Just copy-paste your shortcode.

 = What will have in our next version? =